Low Rank Adaptation: Reduce the Cost of Model Fine-Tuning

 Job outlook (projected growth from 2023 to 2033): 36 percent [2]

 As a data scientist, you will help companies and organizations understand and analyze data.
-Neural networks like large language models are useful for data scientists to find patterns within data, which means you may train models for specific tasks using LoRA.
-In this role, you will determine what data you need, collect, preprocess, and analyze the data, and then create visualizations or reports to present your findings to leadership or colleagues.
+Data scientists use neural networks like large language models to find patterns within data, which means you may train models for specific tasks using LoRA in this role.
+You'll determine the needed data and collect, preprocess, and analyze it.
+After this process, you'll have the necessary insights to create visualizations or reports to present your findings to leadership or colleagues.

 2. Machine learning engineer